 The average seat width is 43cm and there are non-moveable arm rests in the Stalls, Dress Circle and Upper Circle.
 The Gallery seating has no armrests.
 The doors into the boxes are only 66cm/2’2” wide – wheelchairs wider than this won’t get in.
 The lift door access is 86-88cm (2’2”) across all levels.
 The height of box barrier is 80cm (2’7”).

-Accessible Toilet Information - We have Accessible toilets on both our Stalls and Dress circle Levels which can all be accessed via a lift in our foyer bar.
+Accessible Toilets - We have Accessible toilets on both our Stalls and Dress circle Levels which can all be accessed via a lift in our foyer bar.
 Access can be gained via a radar key however our staff can provide one if needed.

 Access Performances - All upcoming Audio Described, Captioned, BSL Interpreted and Relaxed performances are listed on our Assisted Performances page.